-18.510 Jury Duty.
+Jury Duty 18.510

 Any employee called for jury duty in any court of competent jurisdiction shall be granted time off from his/her regular and normal daily schedule of working hours with pay, for such jury service provided such employee shall remit to Employer all fees received from the Clerk of Courts for such service, and further provided that no claim for overtime pay or compensatory time off shall be made by such employee as a result of his/her jury services.
+If a second or third shift employee is selected to serve on a jury panel, the employee will not be required to work their next scheduled shift, if such shift begins on the same calendar day.
 If the employee does not remit the fee, he/she shall be considered to be on leave of absence without pay while performing jury duty.
 The County shall pay a reasonable amount for the difference if the employee has to pay parking fees and reimbursement from the Court does not fully cover the fee.